lesiah/Android-Vulnerabilities-Overview/README.md

 Android Vulnerabilities Overview (AVO) is a databse of known security vulnerabilities in Android.

-The vulnerabilities database is splitted into seperate files to get an better/cleaner overview.
+The vulnerabilities database is splitted into seperate .md files to get an better and cleaner overview.
-The current list is avaible over [here](https://github.com/CHEF-KOCH/Android-Vulnerabilities-Overview/blob/master/2016.md).
+The current 2016 list is avaible over [here](https://github.com/CHEF-KOCH/Android-Vulnerabilities-Overview/blob/master/2016.md).